prometheusresearch/rios.conversion/README.rst

-The question order, text, and associated enumerations, are all converted correctly; however the converted expressions used for "calculated fields" and "skip logic", as well as the display niceties of section breaks and seperators will most likely require some "tweaking" because the various systems model pages, events and actions differently.
+The question order, text, and associated enumerations, are all converted correctly; however the converted expressions used for "calculated fields" and "skip logic", as well as the display niceties of section breaks and separators will most likely require some "tweaking" because the various systems model pages, events and actions differently.